 3. Climb the Basilico del Voto Nacional

 The basilica looks a bit like Notre Dame in Paris, but if you look closer you’ll see that the gargoyles were replaced by dolphins, monkeys and turtles.
 But that’s not the coolest thing about the Basilico del Voto Nacional.
 You can take the lift (yes, this church owns a lift) and then you get a breathtaking view above Quito and the famous “El Panecillo” hill.
+One of the coolest things to do in Quito.

 When you’re feeling brave enough you should definitely climb a bit higher over the roof of the basilica and up headspinning stairs to the tower, because from there you even get a better view.
 BUT: this is really only recommendable for people who do not suffer from fear of heights.